Short Strangle Option Strategy

 - Anticipates decreased volatility – You think a period of low volatility is coming and have a neutral view.

-- Underlying price of the asset to be in the middle of the two strikes you have sold so that the options can expire worthless.
+- The underlying price of the asset is to be in the middle of the two strikes you have sold so that the options can expire worthless.

 - Premiums can be very attractive.